Mbweni, Zanzibar

-Mbweni is a town on the Tanzanian island of Unguja, the main island of Zanzibar.
+Mbweni is a settlement located in Mjini Magharibi Region of the Tanzanian island of Unguja, the main island of Zanzibar.
 It is located on the central west coast, seven kilometres south of the Zanzibari capital of Stone Town.

-The town is a popular day trip for tourists and locals.
+The town is a popular day-trip destination for both tourists and locals.
 Mbweni's attractions include botanical gardens and the ruins of a nineteenth-century Christian mission.